curly60e/pyblock/README.md

 ```

 4. Click on the bottom left corner the "sliders" to name your script.
 For example: PyBLOCK.
-5. Click close and done
+5. Click close and done.
 6. Go to the homescreen, press and hold for a few seconds to make the icons move.
-Tab on the top left corner the "+" symbol
+Tab on the top left corner the "+" symbol.
 7. Scroll down untill you find the "Scriptable" App.
 Select it and scroll to the right for the full sized version.
 8. Click "Add Widget" and tab the new created widget to edit it.
-Select the created script and you're done :)
+Select the created script and you're done.

 ![PyBLOCK Widget](https://user-images.githubusercontent.com/65907137/164778013-0d15fbf9-51b2-431e-b195-d028c4b01a29.jpeg)